SilviaSaverino/Movie-Critique/README.md

 ## Website goals:

 - To provide a platform for users to share their opinions and reviews on movies.
-- To allow users to search for and discover new movies based on reviews and ratings.
 - To provide users with the ability to rate movies and leave written reviews.
 - To enable users to easily find reviews for movies they are interested in viewing.
 - To provide a user-friendly interface for users to navigate and interact with the website.